dieghernan/igoR/tests/testthat/_snaps/igo_members.md

     Code
       res <- igo_members("Error")
     Message
-      `ioname` 'Error' was not found in the database.
+      Value for `ioname` not found: 'Error'.
     Condition
       Warning in `igo_members()`:
       No IGO results found with the required arguments.